-Moses Wolfenstein, University of Wisconsin-Extension Paul Berberich, Independent
+Moses Wolfenstein, Paul Berberich

+Abstract

-Abstract: This paper explores the premise that a written document alone cannot fully capture and convey what it means for a game to be well-played.
+This paper explores the premise that a written document alone cannot fully capture and convey what it means for a game to be well-played.
 It postulates that the Let's Play (LP) narrated video format is an optimal modality for documenting a well-played video game.
 The authors explore this idea through their own playthrough and LP of Dark Souls by FromSoftware.
 In addition, they examine how the LP can serve as a record of learning.